What is Sexual Assault?

 Sexual trauma can be many things and we use this as an umbrella term to describe any sexual act that is imposed on another person without their consent.
 Oftentimes the word “abuse” is used to indicate that the violence was ongoing or long-term.

 This can be a one-time event or an ongoing experience and does not have to be physically violent.
 Everyone reacts to sexual trauma in their own way and everyone’s response afterwards is different, too.
-Examples of sexual trauma and abuse could be sexual assault, rape, sexual abuse, stalking, sexual harassment, street harassment, childhood sexual abuse, familial sexual abuse or incest, sex trafficking, online sexual harassment, and sexual violence in relationships.
+Examples of sexual trauma and abuse could be sexual assault, rape, sexual abuse, stalking, sexual harassment, street harassment, childhood sexual abuse, familial sexual abuse, sex trafficking, online sexual harassment, and sexual violence in relationships.
+You can reach out to The Care Center at any point in your life, no matter when the trauma occurred.

 After experiencing sexual trauma or abuse, it can be difficult to know what to do.
 There are many options available and you get to make the decision that feels best to you.
 You are not alone and The Care Center is here to help.
 You can explore our website for more information and resources and an Advocate is always available at 785-843-8985.